 What Do Nursery or Greenhouse Manager Do?

-Daily Life Of a Nursery or Greenhouse Manager
+Life As a Nursery or Greenhouse Manager

 - Apply pesticides and fertilizers to plants.

 - Coordinate clerical, record-keeping, inventory, requisitioning, and marketing activities.

 - Determine plant growing conditions, such as greenhouses, hydroponics, or natural settings, and set planting and care schedules.